 2019-Alka-headshot.jpg

 After having children, I realized I was less interested in being in the lab and writing academic articles, and more interested in learning as much as possible and communicating that new knowledge.
 After all, science shrouded in mystery is not that useful to the average reader, or even scientists in other fields.
-I began to write science highlights for the Incorporated Research Institutions for Seismology, an organization with an arm devoted to educating the public about seismic data.
+I began to write science highlights for the Incorporated Research Institutions for Seismology, an organization with an arm devoted to educating the public about seismic data (IRIS is now part of EarthScope).
 There is great joy in taking something largely cryptic to the layperson and reducing it to its barest, most important bones.

 If you want to read more about my journey through the geosciences, the European Geological Union Seismology Blog interviewed me about my story, gender inequality and my thoughts on how to amplify other women.
 Or, check out this fantastic video supported by IRIS and AAAS, in which If/Then She Can ambassador Wendy Bohon interviewed me in the hope that my story will inspire girls to pursue careers in the geosciences!

-I also blog (occasionally as a guest), exercise as much as I can, play with my two kids, lounge with my dogs, piece together large puzzles with my husband, read, rant, and, of course, write.
+I also blog (occasionally as a guest), exercise often, play with my kids, piece together large puzzles with my husband, read, rant, and, of course, write.

 Also, in case you’re wondering… my mom calls me “ul-kaa,” (अलका) and of course, she’s right.
 But I say “ul-kuh,” my husband says “all-kuh” and lots of people pronounce my name like Alka-seltzer.